 In modern spoken Mandarin, the “empress of the western palace” is a colloquial term for a wicked mistress.
 The term “lord old Buddha” also refers to a despotic matron.
 Both terms originated from Cixi.
 She influenced modern Chinese culture more so than all other Chinese empresses.

 5. Jiang Qing (江青), AD 1914–1991

-Jiang Qing, the wife of Mao Zedong, is not an actual empress.
+Jiang Qing, wife of Chairman Mao Zedong, is not an actual empress, of course.
 However, her deeds easily qualify her as one.
 Be it in ambition, ruthlessness, or political shrewdness, Jiang Qing rivals any Chinese empresses in history.
 Arguably, it could also be said she was the deadliest one of all.
 Her fanaticism wrecked millions of lives during the tumultuous years of the Chinese Cultural Revolution.